Maschen disc brooch

-The Maschen disc brooch (Scheibenfibel von Maschen) is an Early Medieval fibula, which was found in 1958 during archaeological excavations of the late Saxon grave field near Maschen, in the Lower Saxony district of Harburg, Germany.
+The Maschen disc brooch (Scheibenfibel von Maschen) is an Early Medieval fibula.
+It was found in 1958 during archaeological excavations of the late Saxon grave field near Maschen, in the Lower Saxony district of Harburg, Germany.
 On its face side, the fibula shows an unidentified saint with a halo.
 It was found in a woman's grave of the beginning of the Christianization of northern Germany, and is in the permanent exhibition of the Archaeological Museum Hamburg in Harburg, Hamburg.

 Discovery

 The cemetery was located on the western fringes of the Hallonen, an approximately 63 m mountain range which is running out on the 23 m Fuchsberg some 1200 m southeast of the village center of Maschen.
 During sand extraction from the Fuchsberg for the construction of the nearby Bundesautobahn 1, two Bronze Age tumuli were discovered in 1958.

 The following excavations revealed that both grave mounds were disturbed to the undisturbed ground.
 Except for a few ceramic vessel shards and a razor from several later burials on the hill, no further findings were recorded.
 While pushing off the humuslayer 20 m north of the tumuli, the first late Saxon flat graves appeared in the ground.
 Additionally some soil discolorations appeared at a brim of the sand mine some 80 m east, indicating burial pits.
 During the initially launched rescue excavation, the complete burial site were excavated and documented in a three-week operation.
 It was the first fully documented late Saxon burial site of northern Germany so far with a total of 210 examined burials.

 21 burials were oriented in south-north direction and the majority of 189 burials were created in west-east orientation.
 The Maschen disc brooch was found in the grave No. 54 of a wealthy woman.